l0nmower/StockLedgerApp/README.md

 # StockLedgerApp
-An app coded in Java intended to simulate a stock ledger, using a Queue ADT implemented using a Linked List data structure.
+An app coded in Java intended to simulate a stock ledger, using a Queue ADT implemented with the Linked List data structure.